2021 Dixie State Trailblazers baseball team

 The 2021 Dixie State Trailblazers baseball team represented Dixie State University during the 2021 NCAA Division I baseball season.
 Dixie State competed in the Western Athletic Conference (WAC).
 The Trailblazers played their home games at Bruce Hurst Field.
 Coach Chris Pfatenhauer led Dixie State in his 9th season with the program.
 The season was Dixie's first as a Division I institution.

 Previous season

-The Trailblazers finished 15–3 overall, and 4–0 in the Rocky Mountain Athleitc Conference.
+The Trailblazers finished 15–3 overall, and 4–0 in the Rocky Mountain Athletic Conference.
 The season was prematurely cut short due to the COVID-19 pandemic.